 The lean and dark-coloured duck meat achieves a deep flavour contrasting the crisp, golden skin carrying a rich flavour.

-Served with deep-friend Brussel sprouts and a red wine berry sauce.
+Served with deep-fried Brussel sprouts and a red wine berry sauce.

 Rack of Lamb ($38)